 Liu Xing (Liu Ye) is a brilliant Chinese student who’s recently arrived at an American university, where things go good, then bad, then — totally out of nowhere — really bad.
 It helps to know that Dark Matter is based on a real-life situation that ended violently.
 Otherwise, its climax is likely to garner where’d-that-come-from snorts instead of the hoped-for gut punch.
 But either way, Liu Ye is too inexpressive for his role’s demands, and the movie doesn’t build to his downfall: It just zaps itself there.
 C-

-Genre: Drama; Starring: Meryl Streep, Liu Ye, Aidan Quinn; Director: Shi-Zheng Chen; Author: Billy Shebar; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: First Independent Pictures
+Genre: Drama; Starring: Meryl Streep, Liu Ye, Aidan Quinn; Director: Shi-Zheng Chen; Author: Billy Shebar; Runtime (in minutes): 88; MPAA Rating: R; Distributor: First Independent Pictures

 Posted January 17 2015 — 10:36 AM EST

 - Arnold Schwarzenegger acts out his film career in 6 minutes with James Corden

 - Ellen Albertini Dow, 'The Wedding Singer’s rapping grandmother, dies